 The first, and perhaps the only female to carry the U.S. Mail as a stagecoach driver, Delia Haskett Rawson was born Delia Buraguard Haskett on December 7, 1861, in Ukiah, California.
 Her mother, Miranda, was a school teacher, and her father, Samuel, owned the Ukiah Hotel, a blacksmith shop, and was the local Wells Fargo stage line agent.

 As a young girl, she constantly asked him to let her hold the reins.
 She also became very skilled at trick riding, roping, and shooting.
 When she was 14, one of her father’s regular drivers took ill, and she was given the opportunity to drive the stagecoach, carrying the U.S. Mail, from Ukiah to Willetts.
 The trip began in the afternoon and would not be complete until about 3:00 a.m. the next morning.

-Though she was sure it was road agents, she was very relieved when she realized they were a group of singing men on their way home from a church meeting.
-Before long, Delia became a regular backup driver on the 45 mile Lakeport-Ukiah run, which she continued for about ten years.
+Warned against the danger, she set out on the trip and, around midnight, became very alarmed when a group of horsemen came up upon her coach.
+Though she was sure it was road agents, she was relieved when she realized they were a group of singing men on their way home from a church meeting.
+Before long, Delia became a regular backup driver on the 45-mile Lakeport-Ukiah run, which she continued for about ten years.